How does ConvoProxy work?

 Why does ConvoProxy produce WAV output?

-Is ConvoProxy free?
+Is ConvoProxy free to use?

 What do I need to run ConvoProxy?

-A QNAP NAS has to support running docker containers.
-For a list of Synology/QNAP models supporting these requirements, please refer to the links: Synology1, Synology2 and QNAP.
+For a list of Synology/QNAP models supporting these requirements, please refer to the links: Synology and QNAP.

 What products are in use with ConvoProxy?